 Dr. Virgin studies issues at the interface between virology and immunology, working from the hypothesis that viruses manipulate the immune response using immunoevasive gene products as the immune response attempts to eradicate the virus.

-Wang, David, Ph.D., Assistant Professor, Departments of Molecular Microbiology and Pathology/Immunology
+Wang, David, Ph.D., Associate Professor, Departments of Molecular Microbiology and Pathology/Immunology

 Dr. Wang’s research focuses on the integrated application of genomics, bioinformatics, molecular and cellular virology and epidemiology to address questions in infectious diseases.